syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Open-and-Save-PowerPoint-Presentation-in-AWS-S3-Cloud-Storage.md

             MemoryStream outputStream = new MemoryStream();
             pptxDocument.Save(outputStream);

-            //Set the position as '0'
-            outputStream.Position = 0;

             //Download the PowerPoint file in the browser FileStreamResult fileStreamResult = new FileStreamResult(outputStream, "application/powerpoint");
             fileStreamResult.FileDownloadName = "EditPowerPoint.pptx";